-Understanding transference in psychology can be a difficult concept to grasp.
-However, with a common-sense explanation, it can be understood.
-In psychology, transference is described as a situation that occurs when an individual’s emotions and expectations toward one person are usually unconsciously redirected toward another person.

-Sigmund Freud first developed the concept of transference in his book Studies on Hysteria(1895).
+Understanding the psychology of transference can be a difficult concept to grasp.
+Transference is described as a psychological situation that occurs when an individual’s emotions and expectations toward one person are unconsciously transferred toward another person.
+Freud first developed this concept in his book Studies on Hysteria(1895).

-In his book, he described the intensity of the feelings that developed during his own experiences in therapy with patients.
-Freud explained patient to therapist transference occurring unconsciously where the patient transfers his or her emotions toward the therapist he or she is seeking treatment with.
+In his book, he described the psychological intensity of the feelings that developed during his own experiences with patients.
+Freud explained that patient-to-therapist psychological transference occurs unconsciously when the patient transfers their emotions to the therapist they are seeking psychological treatment from.

-Freud described his findings that transference is often related to unresolved issues occurring in the patient's past.
-Freud found that transference can be destructive or helpful during therapy depending on how the patient and therapist interact.
-The patient often unconsciously continues the behavior even if it is pointed out to them.
+Freud asserted that the psychology of transference is often related to unresolved issues occurring in the client’s past.
+Freud found that psychological transference can be destructive or helpful during therapy, depending on how the patient and the therapist interact.
+The client will often unconsciously continue the behavior even when it is pointed out to them.

 Since Freud, there have been other psychologists who have attempted to describe the psychology of transference.
-In The Psychotherapy Relationship, author Gelso defines transference as “the client’s experience of the therapist that is shaped by his or her psychological structures and past, and involves displacement onto the therapist, of feelings, attitudes, and behaviors belonging rightfully in earlier significant relationships."
-Both definitions agree that transference involves experiences from an individual's past.
-As described above, transference most often occurs in therapy situations, but there are other types.
+In The Psychotherapy Relationship, Gelso defines psychological transference as “the client’s experience of the therapist that is shaped by his or her structures and past, and involves displacement onto the therapist, of feelings, attitudes, and behaviors belonging rightfully in earlier significant relationships”.

-Non-familial transference occurs when individuals treat others according to what they have idealized the person to be instead of who they are.
+This type of psychological transference occurs when individuals treat others according to what they have idealized the person to be instead of who they are.
 This can happen with any individual who fulfills a role in the person’s life.
-For example, the individual may treat a teacher or doctor as only their role is the factor for which the base their opinion on.

-Maternal transference occurs when an individual treats another person the same way they would expect their mother or a maternal figure to be.
+This kind of psychological transference occurs when an individual treats another person the same way they would treat their mother or other maternal figure.
 If they have had a positive relationship with their mother, they may reach out to the individual for comfort and love.
-However, if the individual experienced a negative relationship with their mother, they may have deep feelings of rejection and lack of comfort and nurturing.
+However, if the individual experienced a negative relationship with their mother, they may have deep feelings of rejection and a lack of comfort and nurturing.

-Paternal transference is much like maternal transference except when the individual looks at another person in a fatherly role.
-The individual may expect more of an authority figure or someone who takes on a protective or powerful role.
-Negative paternal transference, as is the case with negative maternal transference, could bring about strong feelings of rejection, and feelings of being inadequate as a person.
+Paternal psychological transference is much like maternal psychological transference, except the individual looks at another person in a fatherly role.
+The individual may expect more than is reasonable of an authority figure or someone who takes on a powerful role.
+Negative paternal transference, as is the case with negative maternal transference, could bring about strong feelings of rejection and inadequacy.
+Or, they could create an unhealthy reliance on this person.

-Sibling transference is unlike maternal or paternal.
-In this case, it does not take on a leader and follower role.
+Sibling transference is unlike maternal or paternal transference.
+In this case, it does not take on a leader-and-follower role.
 It occurs in more of a peer or colleague situation.

 In a patient-therapist relationship, transference can be complex.
-Transference can include the patient’s expectations about how he or she will behave and feel and what his or her expectations are from the therapist.
-The patient's expectations may include love, disapproval, and an entire range of emotions.
-The client may even expect to experience abuse or abandonment from the therapist.
+Transference can include the patient’s expectations about how they will behave and feel as well as their expectations of the therapist.
+The client’s expectations may include love, disapproval, or an entire range of emotions.
 Clients might even subconsciously behave in a way that produces the reactions they are expecting from the therapist, as a sort of self-fulfilling prophecy.
 It is important to realize that this concept is not an exact distortion or a repetition of the past.
 It is the client’s interpretation of interactions with the present.

-For instance, a patient develops romantic feelings toward the therapist.
-Then the therapist does not return those feelings and reinforces the acceptable boundaries between patient and therapist.
-When the patient expected the therapist to return those feelings and they weren't, the patient again experienced the same feelings of hurt, abandonment, or anger experienced in other past relationships.
-If the patient never comes to understand what is happening, little or no progress toward dealing with the transference will be made.
+For instance, say a patient develops romantic feelings toward their therapist, and the therapist does not return those feelings but reinforces the acceptable boundaries between client and therapist.
+The client may experience the same feelings of hurt, abandonment, or anger as they experienced in past relationships.
+If the patient never comes to understand what is happening, progress will not be made.

-Whether the transference is positive or negative, it can be beneficial to therapy in different ways.
-Positive transference may lead the patient to view the therapist as kind, caring and personally concerned about his or her well-being.
-Negative transference may cause the patient to re-direct angry, sadness, and other negative feelings toward the therapist.
+Whether the transference is positive or negative, it can be beneficial to therapy in various ways.
+Positive transference may lead the client to view the therapist as kind, caring, and personally concerned about his or her well-being.
+Negative transference may cause the client to re-direct anger, sadness, and other negative feelings toward the therapist.

-However, the therapist may be able can help the patient use these projected emotions to create an understanding of why the transference is occurring.
-Once the patient has a greater understanding of the transference, the patient can begin dealing with the issues causing the transference and begin the healing process.
+Either way, the therapist may be able to help the patient use these projected emotions to create an understanding of why the transference is occurring.
+Once the client has a greater understanding of the transference, they can begin dealing with the issues causing the transference and start the healing process.
 Freud used transference as a tool crucial to understanding the patient’s subconscious or repressed feelings.

-There are several ways clients communicate the transference that is happening toward their therapist.
-The first method is when the patient communicates their feelings directly with the therapist.
-In this case, the patient realizes what is occurring.
+There are several ways clients may communicate the transference occurring toward their therapist.
+The first method is when the client communicates their feelings directly with the therapist.
+In this case, the client is aware of the transference.

-The second method of transference is symbolic.
-The patient may communicate transference through his or her experiences or stories.
-The stories or experiences can resemble his or her perception of the relationship with the therapist.
+The second method is symbolic.
+The client may communicate through their experiences or stories, which may portray their perception of the relationship with the therapist.

-The third method of transference occurs through communication of dreams and fantasies experienced by the client.
-The patient may have dreams or fantasies about the therapist, where the therapist is present, or about the current relationship with the therapist.
+The third method occurs through the communication of dreams and fantasies experienced by the client.
+The patient may have dreams about the therapist, where the therapist is present, or about the current relationship with the therapist.

 Issues Regarding Transference

 Several serious issues can occur during transference.
-The patient’s mental health and relationships are affected and can be helped or harmed by transference.
-The major concern is that the patient is not seeking to build a relationship with an actual person.
-In reality, the patient is seeking a relationship with another individual who they have projected feelings and emotions toward.
+The patient’s mental health and relationships are affected and can be helped or harmed.
+The major concern is that the patient is not seeking to build a relationship with an actual person, but rather a projected image of one.

 Dealing With Transference

-A therapist might also educate a patient in treatment on the identification of various situations in which transference may be taking place.
-This process usually requires repetition of events and interpretations of those events over an extended period.
-This leads to an understanding followed by a transformation of the patient’s issues are worked through.
-Working through the transference requires exploring and then resolving current issues such as the client’s current relationships, work, or family of origin.
+A therapist might also educate a patient on the identification of situations in which transference may be taking place.
+This process usually requires the repetition of events and interpretations of those events over an extended period.
+This can lead to an understanding followed by a transformation as the patient’s issues are worked through.
+That requires exploring and then resolving current issues such as the client’s current relationships, work, or family of origin.
 This process of applying what is learned in therapy to other situations is referred to as generalization.

 Gelso, C.J. and Hayes, J.A.
 (1998) The Psychotherapy Relationship.
 New York: Wiley.